1

 To thrive as a Patient Support Assistant, you need basic healthcare knowledge, strong organizational skills, and usually a high school diploma or equivalent.
 Familiarity with hospital information systems, electronic health records, and patient transport equipment is often required.
 Exceptional interpersonal skills, empathy, and teamwork help ensure positive patient experiences and effective collaboration with medical staff.
 These competencies are crucial for maintaining patient comfort, safety, and efficient healthcare operations.

-What is a patient support assistant?
+What is the work of a patient care assistant?

 What are Patient Support Assistants?